 Accessible from the left-hand navigation, the Dry Goods Explorer can be pre-filtered to either Additives or Packaging.

-Each row in the Dry Good Explorer corresponds to a unique product and displays the product name, type, on hand amount, the number of batches, product notes, owners (if applicable) and tags.
+Each row in the Dry Good Explorer corresponds to a unique product and displays the product name, type, on hand amount, the number of active batches, product notes, owners (if applicable) and tags.
 Click on 'Show costs' at the top to display the total cost on hand and average cost per unit (if applicable).

 New additives and packaging items can be added by clicking on either the '+Receive additive' or '+Receive packaging" buttons in the top right corner.